saucey/angular2/README.md

 We are using Gulp that is an utility wrote in Node.js.
 Gulp is a build system automating tasks: minification and copying of all JavaScript files, static images, capable of watching files to automatically rerun the task when a file is changed and much more.
 Beside Gulp we are customising a new utility called Fabricator, that permit to keep track and develop new elements inside our UI libraries repository adding on each elements the technical notes, HTML, CSS and JavaScript code.

-This **Aegon technical design library** repository contains configuration files to build the development environment and static website ready to be deployed in only one shot from command line.
+This **Aegon technical design library** repository contains configuration files to build the development environment and static version of this website tool ready to be deployed in only one shot from command line.
 It has additionals GIT submodules that will be setup extra libraries under ./lib folders, to mantain an assets, scripts and SASS extra projects shared with other main Drupal projects and third party tools/websites.
 Extra components repository are listed below: